vdmit11/contextvars-registry/docs/index.rst

 but its API is too minimalist, if not primitive.
 "Batteries included" principle somehow not applies there.

-So this :mod:`contextvars-extras` package supplies the batteries.
+So this :mod:`contextvars-registry` package supplies the batteries.
 It is just adds some higher-level nice-to-have tools on top of the standard :mod:`contextvars`.

 The two main concepts provided are: